 A minority government was appointed by governer in 2005 that was finally replaced by NDA in a bollywood style drama.
 Talks have yet not died that NDA horse-traded the MLA’s for crores.
 For the first time, a Governor’s invitation to a party to form the government has been taken by the judiciary, leading to the first court intervention in the conduct of the legislature.
 The judicial intervention in the functioning of the Jharkhand legislature throws up important questions about the spheres of authority of the different wings of India’s democratic set-up.
 The intervention created a havoc in the political arena and a final conclusion is yet awaited.

 One look at the background of the stalwarts in Jharkhand politics and you will know why the state richest in natural resources tells a story of a “what-could-have-been”.

 Jharkhand politics is no longer politics.
 It is more like “You-cover-my-rear-and-I-cover-yours”.
 How long will it take for us to understand the actual need of the hour?
 Let’s take proper action before the dream actually goes sour.

-The writer is a Special Correspondent of Youth Ki Awaaz.FLAG THIS POST
+The writer is a Special Correspondent of Youth Ki Awaaz.REPORT THIS POST